 - How can we treat visceral movement limitations?

 - When can skeletal problems be of visceral origin?

 2. Anatomy and osteopathy of the thoracic organs

 3. Anatomy and osteopathy of the abdominal cavity

 4. Anatomy and osteopathy of the pelvic organs

 Kris De Ceulaer, DVM, Ph.D is a veterinarian in Belgium who specializes in osteopathy, acupuncture and Chinese Food Therapy.
 Additionally she holds a Ph.D in Veterinary anatomy.
 Information in the class is presented by Power Points slides with accompanying lecture by Kris.
 Additionally she provides hands on videos illustrating how to assess as well as treat restrictions of the viscera.

-This online class is a prerequisite for a one-day hands-on class to be offered on Vashon Island, WA once international travel from Europe to the US is safe.
+This online class is a prerequisite for a one-day hands-on class to be offered on Vashon Island, WA.
+Next hands-on class will be in May 2023.